macslowiak/solidity-learning/README.md

 The order which the parent constructors are called are determined by inheritance.
 To override state variable of a parent re-assign it using constructor (do not simply re-declare in the child contract)

+***

+VISIBILITY OF VARIABLES AND FUNCTIONS

+Functions can be:
+- private - only accesible in contract that defined it
+- internal - it accesible in contract that defined it and also in child contracts
+- public - accesible for everything - visible for everyone
+- external - can only be called by other contracts (cannot store variables in contract) - visible for accounts and contracts

+Don't keep sensitive data in private or internal (they are not safe there)